hungitk46/PBLCloudApiDocuments/Case/create.md

-# Create or Update History Item
+# Create a new case from case template

 In Postman, select the POST method.